Hank Small

-Henry N. Small (born April 25, 1947) is a former American football coach and college athletics administrator.
+Henry N. Small (born April 25, 1947) is an American former football coach and college athletics administrator.
 He served as the head football coach at Lehigh University in Bethlehem, Pennsylvania from 1986 to 1993, compiling a record of 47–40–1.
 Small was athletic director at Charleston Southern University, an NCAA Division I school in Charleston, South Carolina from 2001 to 2018.

 Small spent four years as the offensive coordinator at Wake Forest University and also coached at Rutgers University, Florida State University, Princeton University, and Brown University.
 He also spent a year in the player personnel office of the New England Patriots of the National Football League (NFL).